Ejagit/heart_disease/README.md

 # Heart Disease Prediction Project
 ## Introduction
 This project aims to predict the presence of heart disease in patients using a dataset containing various medical attributes.
 Accurate prediction of heart disease can help in early diagnosis and treatment, potentially saving lives.
-The dataset used in this project is sourced from the UCI Machine Learning Repository.
+The dataset used in this project is sourced from Kaggle.

 ## Goal
 The primary goal of this project are to getting insights from the dataset, and to develop a machine learning model that can accurately predict whether a patient has heart disease based on their medical attributes.
 Additionally, the project includes the deployment of the model using Streamlit to create an interactive web application for user-friendly predictions.